-The following diagram can be used to determine the fare from zone 1 to any station on the V/Line train network.
+The following diagram can be used for determine the fare from zone 1 to any station on the V/Line train network.

 For example: Castlemaine = zone 9, so the fare from Southern Cross to Castlemaine is a zone 1-9 fare.
-Look up the fare for zone 1 to zone 9 from the fare table on page 59.
+Look up the fare for zone 1 to zone 9 from the fare table on page 53-54.